Last Update: 5/15/23

 For instance, where you go for medical care may be an issue.
 Different kinds of healthcare professionals are treated differently under our personal injury laws.
 For example, chiropractors may be of great help to your injury, but there may be a limitation on the amount or type of treatment you can receive under certain insurance policies.

 Moreover, you may have a time deadline to seek treatment.
 In a car accident, under Florida’s PIP law, a car accident victim has a 14-day deadline to seek medical treatment.

 For details, read our posts about:

 5. Certain damages are not covered under the policy

 Insurance policies do not cover every type of harm that can happen in an accident.
-The sad reality is that accident victims may face having losses that will not be covered by the person responsible for their injuries.
+The sad reality is that accident victims may face losses that will not be covered by the person responsible for their injuries.

 For instance, your economic damages may not be covered.
-These are things like the EMS bill, your doctor expenses, and the tab at your local pharmacy.
+These are things like the EMS bill, your doctor’s expenses, and the tab at your local pharmacy.
 For example, having surgery done on your shoulder after a car accident may have greatly improved your shoulder injury, but an insurance adjuster may argue that the surgery wasn’t necessary.

 Other losses, called non-economic damages, may not be covered.
 These are things that usually don’t have corresponding invoices.
 The most commonly known non-economic damage is pain and suffering.
-Also, victim can collect “loss of enjoyment of life” damages for not being able to attend his or her son’s graduation.
+Also, a victim can collect “loss of enjoyment of life” damages for not being able to attend his or her son’s graduation.

 Non-economic damages are just as real to a victim, but insurance companies usually have limits or exclusions regarding these damages.